 The first settlers of the area were farmers who began to arrive in the early 19th century, building along the river banks and working as farmers and miners.
 Although the town wouldn’t begin for several more years, a man named John Webber built the first house in 1844.

 The next year the Frisco Branch of the Southwest Railroad would begin to survey the land for the westward pushing railroad.
 A man named Lieutenant James Abert led the survey and would later become the first professor of Civil Engineering at the Missouri School of Mines.

 When the railroad began to be built, a small settlement started to form in 1855 when the railroad erected an office and several warehouses.
 Anticipating the coming of the railroad, nearly 600 people moved to the area within six months.
 In 1857, Rolla was made the county seat of Phelps County and the next year, the city was officially laid out.
 The town was named when one of the original settlers, formerly of North Carolina, favored the name “Raleigh” after his home town.
 Other settlers agreed on the name on the condition that it wasn’t spelled that “funny” way and they settled on “Rolla.”

 In 1870 the Missouri School of Mines and Metallurgy was founded due to Rolla’s location and its mineral riches.
 Today, the school provides 12 fields of engineering and science degrees, including mining and metallurgy.

 When Route 66 came through, it replaced Route 14, a gravel road that was difficult to travel in anything but good weather.
 Work began on the concrete slab in 1928, and from Rolla to Lebanon, it was the last piece to be paved in Missouri because of its difficulty.
 The completion was cause for a huge celebration.
-Rolla further improved its image by completing the paving of city streets which connected with the highway.
+Rolla further improved its image by completing the paving of city streets that connected with the highway.
 In no time, Rolla became a vacation playground as tourist cabins motels, trading posts, and fishing camps sprang up.